lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 17.**

-1\.The blessedness of the righteous.
+1\.
+The blessedness of the righteous.

 (a) Their internal glory.
 Reliance upon divine strength.

 (b) Their internal honour.
 "In thy favour", etc.

-2\.The participation in that blessedness.
+2\.
+The participation in that blessedness.
 The *their* of the people of God becomes *our.* Their strength our horn.
 Happy they, who, with respect to all the privileges of the saints, can thus turn *their* into *our.*

 **Verse 17.**

-1\.Consider our natural weakness.
+1\.
+Consider our natural weakness.

-2\.Consider our strength in God.
+2\.
+Consider our strength in God.

-3\.Give God the glory of it.
+3\.
+Give God the glory of it.

 **Verse 18.**

-1\.Jehovah—his power, self existence, and majesty—our defence.
+1\.
+Jehovah—his power, self existence, and majesty—our defence.

-2\.The Holy One of Israel—his character, covenant character, and unity—our government.
+2\.
+The Holy One of Israel—his character, covenant character, and unity—our government.

 **Verse 19.**

-1\.The work required.
+1\.
+The work required.
 "Help."

 (a) By whom?
 By God himself.

 (b) For what?
 To reconcile God to man, and man to God.

-2\.The persons selected for this work.
+2\.
+The persons selected for this work.

 (a) Human.
 "Chosen out of the people."

 (b) Divine.
 "Thy Holy One."

-3\.His qualifications for the work.
+3\.
+His qualifications for the work.

 (a) His own ability for the office.
 "One that is mighty."